knu/e/README.markdown

   `` <`tty` `` and/or `` >`tty` `` around even if you are in the
   middle of pipes and redirection.

-        $ grep -lr keyword . | xargs -n1 e`
+        $ grep -lr keyword . | xargs -n1 e

         $ grep -lr keyword . | while read f; do e "$f"; done

-- As a bonus for non-vi users, `e` offers support for "`+/PATTERN`" to non-vi editors like Emacs, etc..
+- As a bonus for non-vi users, `e` offers support for "`+/PATTERN`" to all editors including Emacs.

         # EDITOR="emacsclient -t"
         $ e +/'^main' prog.c
         # Internally calls egrep(1) and runs $EDITOR, adding "+LINENO"
         # if found.

-- `e` makes a postfixed position specifier prefixed so it works with Emacs, etc..
+- `e` takes a position specifier followed by a file name.
+This form is exclusively supported by `vi` variants, but `e` changes the parameter order so it works with most editors.

         $ e prog.rb +42
         # Runs `$EDITOR +42 prog.rb`

 - `e` understands the "`FILENAME:LINENO`" format, which is converted to "`+LINENO FILENAME`" if a file named `FILENAME` exists.

         $ e /path/to/file.rb:1218
         # Runs `$EDITOR +1218 /path/to/file.rb`